University of Auckland Doctoral Scholarships (CCREATE-AGE)

-The Centre for Co-Created Ageing Research (CCREATE-AGE) is a new University Research Centre.
-CCREATE-AGE addresses research questions that are informed by communities, to co-create innovative and robust research that delivers practical solutions that work in the real world, in the communities they were designed for and with.
+The Centre for Co-Created Ageing Research (CCREATE-AGE) addresses research questions that are informed by communities, to co-create innovative and robust research that delivers practical solutions that work in the real world, in the communities they were designed for and with.

-Two University of Auckland Doctoral Scholarships will provide support to PhD candidates that wish to undertake co-created ageing research spanning more than one discipline and aligned to one or more of the three research themes and three cross cutting themes: research that will meet the self-identified needs and aspirations of older people, researchers, stakeholders and funders
+CCREATE-AGE is able to award two University of Auckland Doctoral Scholarships to support PhD candidates undertaking co-created ageing research.
+Their research must span more than one discipline and align to one or more of these CCREATE-AGE research themes: research that will meet the self-identified needs and aspirations of older people, researchers, stakeholders and funders.

 Selection criteria